fluentlabs-xyz/rwasm/README.md

 rWASM (reduced-WebAssembly)
 ===========================

-## rWASM

-rWASM (reduced WebAssembly) is an EIP-3540 compatible binary IR (intermediary representation) of WASM (WebAssembly) that is used to simplify the execution process of WASM binaries by keeping 100% compatibility with original WASM features.
-It achieves ZK-friendliness by having more flattened binary structure and simplified instruction set.
-IMPORTANT: rWASM is a trusted execution runtime, don't run it w/o validation.
-It's safe to translate WASM to rWASM and execute since it injects all validations inside entrypoint.

-## Technology

-rWASM is based on WASMi's IR developed by [Parity Tech](https://github.com/wasmi-labs/wasmi) and now under Robin Freyler's ownership.
-We decided to choose the WASMi virtual machine because its IR is fully identical to the original WASM's has an anxiety disorder position.
-For rWASM, we follow the same principle.
-Additionally, we don't modify WASMi's IR; instead, we only modify the binary representation to achieve ZK-friendliness.

-Here is a list of differences:

-1. Deterministic function order based on their position in the codebase
-2. Block/Loop are replaced with Br-family instructions
-3. Break instructions are redesigned to support PC offsets instead of depth-level
-4. Most of the sections are removed to simplify binary verification
-5. The new memory segment section that implements all WASM memory standards in one place
-6. Removed global variables section
-7. Type mapping is not required anymore since code is fully validated
-8. Special entrypoint function that in its all segments

-The new binary representation produces 100% valid WASMi's runtime module from binary.
-There are several features that are not supported anymore, but not required by rWASM runtime:

-- module, global variables and memory imports
-- global variables exports
+# rWASM

+rWASM (reduced WebAssembly) is an EIP-3540 compatible binary intermediary representation (IR) of WASM (WebAssembly).
+It is designed
+to simplify the execution process of WASM binaries while maintaining 100% compatibility with original WASM features.

+## Key Features

+- **ZK-Friendliness**: rWASM achieves Zero-Knowledge (ZK) friendliness by having a more flattened binary structure and a simplified instruction set.
+- **Compatibility**: rWASM retains full compatibility with WASM, ensuring that all original WASM features are preserved.

+## Important Notice

+rWASM is a trusted execution runtime and should not be run without proper validation.
+It is safe to translate WASM to rWAS M and execute, as rWASM injects all necessary validations into the entrypoint.

+# Motivation

+WebAssembly (WASM) is an interpreted language and binary format favored by many Web2 developers.
+Our approach aims to seamlessly integrate these developers into the Web3 world, despite the challenges this integration presents.
+We prefer WASM over RISC-V or other binary formats due to its well-established and widely adopted standard, which developers appreciate and support.
+Moreover, WASM includes a self-described binary format (covering memory structure, type mapping, and more), unlike RISC-V/AMD/Intel binary formats, which require binary wrappers like EXE or ELF.

+However, WASM is not without its drawbacks, particularly its non-ZK friendly structures that complicate the proving process.
+This is where rWASM (Reduced WebAssembly) comes into play.

+## Introducing rWASM

+rWASM is a specially modified binary intermediary representation (IR) of WASM execution.
+It retains 99% compatibility with the original WASM bytecode and instruction set but features a modified binary structure that avoids the pitfalls of non-ZK friendly elements, without altering opcode behavior.

+The main issue with WASM is its use of relative offsets for type mappings, function mappings, and block/loop statements, which complicates the proving process. rWASM addresses this by adopting a more flattened binary structure without relative offsets and eliminating the need for a type mapping validator, allowing for straightforward execution.

+## Benefits of rWASM

+The flattened structure of rWASM simplifies the process of proving the correctness of each opcode execution and places several verification steps in the hands of the developer.
+This modification makes rWASM a more efficient and ZK-friendly option for integrating Web2 developers into the Web3 ecosystem.

+# Technology

+rWASM is built on WASMi's intermediate representation (IR), originally developed by [Parity Tech](https://github.com/wasmi-labs/wasmi) and now under Robin Freyler's ownership.
+We chose the WASMi virtual machine because its IR is fully consistent with the original WebAssembly (WASM), ensuring compatibility and stability.
+For rWASM, we adhere to the same principles, making no changes to WASMi's IR and only modifying the binary representation to enhance zero-knowledge (ZK) friendliness.

+### Key Differences:

+1. **Deterministic Function Order**: Functions are ordered based on their position in the codebase.
+2. **Block/Loop Replacement**: Blocks and loops are replaced with Br-family instructions.
+3. **Redesigned Break Instructions**: Break instructions now support program counter (PC) offsets instead of depth-level.
+4. **Simplified Binary Verification**: Most sections are removed to streamline binary verification.
+5. **Unified Memory Segment Section**: Implements all WASM memory standards in one place.
+6. **Removed Global Variables Section**: Global variables section is eliminated.
+7. **Eliminated Type Mapping**: Type mapping is no longer necessary as the code is fully validated.
+8. **Special Entrypoint Function**: A unique entry point function encompasses all segments.

+The new binary representation ensures a 100% valid WASMi runtime module from the binary.
+Some features are no longer supported but are not required by the rWASM runtime:

+- Module imports, global variables, and memory imports
+- Global variables exports

 ## Structure

-rWASM binary format supports the following sections:
+The rWASM binary format supports the following sections:

-1. bytecode section (it replaces function/code/entrypoint sections)
+1. **Bytecode Section**: Replaces the function/code/entrypoint sections.
-2. memory section (it replaces memory/data for all active/passive/declare section types)
+2. **Memory Section**: Replaces memory/data sections for all active/passive/declare section types.
-3. function section (temporary solution for a code section, will be removed)
+3. **Function Section**: A temporary solution for the code section, planned for removal.
-4. element section (it replaces table/elem sections, will be removed)
+4. **Element Section**: Replaces the table/elem sections, also planned for removal.

-### Bytecode section
+### Bytecode Section

-This section replaces WASM's original function/code/start sections.
+This section consolidates WASM's original function, code, and start sections.

-Bytecode contains all instructions for the entire binary w/o any additional separators for functions.
+It contains all instructions for the entire binary without any additional separators for functions.
-Functions can be recovered from a bytecode by reading function section that contains function lengths.
+Functions are recovered from the bytecode by reading the function section, which contains function lengths.
-We inject entrypoint function in the end.
-Entrypoint is used to initialize all segments according to WASM constraints.
+We inject the entrypoint function at the end, which is used to initialize all segments according to WASM constraints.

-P.S: we're planning to remove the function section and store entrypoint at offset 0.
+> **Note**: We plan to remove the function section and store the entrypoint at offset 0.
+To achieve this, we need to
-To achieve this, we need to remove stack call and implement indirect breaks.
+> eliminate stack calls and implement indirect breaks.
+Although we have an implementation for this, it is not yet
-We have implementation of this, but it's not good enough, and we're planning to migrate to register-based IR before implementing this.
+> satisfactory, and we plan to migrate to a register-based IR before finalizing it.

-### Memory section
+### Memory Section

-WASM has memory and data sections.
+In WASM, memory and data sections are handled separately.
-The Memory section is used to define memory bounds (lower and upper limits).
-Data sections can be active/passive and are used to define data to be mapped inside data.
+In rWASM, the Memory section defines memory bounds (lower and upper limits), and data sections, which can be either active or passive, specify data to be mapped inside the memory.
-Comparing to WASM, we remove a memory section, modify the corresponding instruction logic and merge all data sections.
+Unlike WASM, rWASM eliminates the separate memory section, modifies the corresponding instruction logic, and merges all data sections.

-Here is an example of WAT file that initializes memory with min/max memory bounds (default allocated memory is one page and max possible allocated pages are 2):
+Here's an example of a WAT file that initializes memory with minimum and maximum memory bounds (default allocated memory is one page, and the maximum possible allocated pages are two):

 ```wat
 (module